$S^3$ -- Semantic Signal Separation: Experimental Setup

 \section{Experimental Setup}

 To compare S\textsuperscript{3}'s performance to previous context-sensitive topic modeling approaches, we benchmark it on a number of quantitative metrics widely used in topic modeling literature.
 Our experimental results can be reproduced with the \texttt{topic-benchmark} Python package's CLI\footnote{\url{https://github.com/x-tabdeveloping/topic-benchmark}}.
 The repository also contains results and all topic descriptions in the \texttt{results/} directory.
-Detailed instructions on how to reproduce results from this paper are provided in the README of the package, under the section `Reproducing Paper Results`.